fibo/trunx/README.md

 ### Bulma modularity

-In case you want to import only the Bulma modules you yse, instead of `@use "bulma/sass"` you can use something like this:
+In case you want to import only the Bulma modules you use, instead of `@use "bulma/sass"` you can use something like this:

 ```scss
 // Load Bulma's base styles and themes (including the minireset)